Rate-cost tradeoffs in control: Introduction

 where $X_i \in \mathbb R^n$ is the state, $\vect{V}_i \in \mathbb R^n$ is the process noise, $\vect{U}_i \in \mathbb R^m$ is the control action, and $\mathsf A$ and $\mathsf B$ are fixed matrices of dimensions $n \times n$ and $n \times m$, respectively.
 At time $i$, the controller observes output $G_i$ of the channel, and chooses a control action $U_i$ based on the data it has observed up to time $i$.
 At time $i$, the encoder observes the output of the sensor $Y_i \in \mathbb R^k$:

 where $\mathsf C$ is a $k \times n$ deterministic matrix, and $W_i \in \mathbb R^k$ is the observation noise.
-The encoder forms a codeword $F_i$, which is then passed on to the channel.
+The encoder forms a codeword $F_i$, which is then passed through the channel.
 Like the controller, the encoder has access to the entire history of the data it has observed.
 See Fig. \ref{fig:system}.